 THE SURGICAL DAY

 The eyelid procedure will be performed in a fully accredited ambulatory surgical center in Dr. Minniti’s office building and usually takes about one to two hours to perform.
 After check in, Dr. Minniti will see you and discuss anything you want prior to starting.
 Dr. Minniti will make marks on your skin to determine incision placement and other landmarks.
 The nurse and the anesthesiologist will help you into the operating room and prepare you for surgery.
 Monitors will be placed to check your heart, blood pressure, pulse, and oxygen content in your blood.
 Medications will be administered by vein and by inhalation to ensure proper sedation to prevent pain and wakefulness.
 After the surgery is completed, a wrap will be placed around your head for application of gentle pressure and you will be awakened.
 You will be closely monitored in the recovery room until you are awake enough to leave the facility.
-Ice packs will decrease bruising and swelling and medications will help with mild discomfort and possible insomnia.
+Ice packs can decrease bruising and swelling and medications may help with mild discomfort and possible insomnia.

 AFTERCARE AND RECOVERY